endrelzr/ELPlusSliderControl/README.md

 # ELPlusSliderControl

-Flat style two segment slider, with optional plus segment.
+Segmented control with slider for two segments and optional plus segment.

 ## Requirements
 * Xcode 6 or higher